isaacattuah/MusicThroughTheYears/README.md

 Once the app is running, open your web browser and go to `http://localhost:81/`.
 You should see the app's homepage.

+Need an easier way?
+[Run the app on Repl.it here](https://replit.com/@isaacattuah/MusicThroughTheYears)

 ## Using the App

 To search for tracks from a particular year, enter the year into the input field and click the "Go" button.
 The app will retrieve the top 10 tracks from that year and display them in a table.